mrscraps13/mrscraps13/README.md

 - Curious Inquisitor - by trial and error process:
 - STOP.BREATHE.BREATHE AGAIN.CONTINUE

+- mysite is incorrect www.damalpaha.com it should be damalpha! awaiting dns ownership

 <!---
 mrscraps13/mrscraps13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.